eramons/techblog/content/post/e.md

 As a server I wasn't so sure.
 I would have liked to host /e on my K3s cluster on the Raspberry Pi 4, but unfortunately arm was not supported at the time, only x86 or x86-64.
 So I finished up setting up a hosted Ubuntu VM on the Digital Ocean Developer Cloud.

-_NOTE: First I thought about running the /e software on a vm directly on my laptop, using Vagrant as virtualization enviornment.
+_NOTE: First I thought about running the /e software on a vm directly on my laptop, using Vagrant as virtualization environment.
 Then I found out it's not possible to run the installation script on the home network, since the DNS configuration requires a reverse DNS record, which must be set up by the owner of the IP ranges, impossible to achieve with the home network._

  * Client side: install /e operating system on LG G3 d855 (International)
  * Server side: install /e self-hosting on a Ubuntu VM hosted by Digital Ocean